XiaoYang66/anonymous4nlp.github.io/README.md

 - **The result file must include three columns of words, true-tags, and predicted-tags, separated by space.** If your result file is not in the required format, you can modify the function `read_data()` in file `tensorEvaluation-ner.py` to adaptive to your format.

 Here, we give an example of result file format as follow:

-**word** **true-tag** **predicted-tag**  (separated by space) SOCCER     O              O
+**word** **true-tag** **predicted-tag**  (separated by space)

+SOCCER     O              O

 - O O

 JAPAN     B-LOC          B-LOC

 GET        O              O

 LUCKY      O              O

 WIN        O              O

 ,          O              O

 CHINA     B-PER          B-LOC

 IN         O              O

 SURPRISE   O              O

 DEFEAT     O              O

 .
 O              O

-your result file must be stored in accordance with the following requirements.
-The result file has a total of three columns, from the first column to the last column are the words, the true-tags, the tag predicted by the model.